We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s worth noting that there are several components that resemble the sensor, making it crucial to have the manual on hand for accurate testing.

-Attempting to do this without proper training is not recommended.
-If it’s your first time testing the sensor, I recommend calling a qualified technician.
+Attempting to test the filter sensor without proper training is not recommended.
+If it’s your first time testing the sensor, I suggest calling a qualified technician.

 Thank you so much for reading!
 Please check out our other related guides below if you found this article helpful.